 The Trimble eCognition Oil Palm Application (OPA) enables a comprehensive platform for analysing aerial data.
 Simple upload of orthophoto and digital surface model gets users on their way.
 Upload block boundaries from existing records or use our boundary creation tools to identify an area of analysis, then let the solution automatically detect and index the total number of palms using cutting-edge deep learning technologies.

-Individual palm GNSS coordinates, palm height and crowne size.
+Individual palm GNSS coordinates, palm height, health indicators and crowne size.
 This data can be easily exported to an existing GIS database for further analysis.
 This data can further assist plantation managers, sustainability professionals and finance professionals in understanding fertilizer requirements, yield potential, modeling of greenhouse gas emissions and other aspects of the environmental footprint, as well as asset valuation for accounting and audit purposes.

 Climate change, disease, poor irrigation and fertilization all impact palm health.
-OPA provides a tool to automate the detection of stressed palms and other anomalies in a data set, based on parameters and sensitivities defined by the user.
+The OPA provides a tool to automate the detection of stressed palms and other anomalies in a data set, based on NDVI parameters and sensitivities defined by the user.
 Similarly, location and condition of palms detected as anomalous can be provided to field teams for further inspection and verification, expediting the management of poor palm health and disease spread.

 Trimble eCognition OPA provides plantation managers tools to assess land use productivity by automatically detecting land cover not occupied by palms.
 Following detection of unused land, or “gaps”, users can model the total potential of this unused area by analysing how many palms could occupy the unused land.
-Users can also assess the land use by looking at the density of palms in an area of cultivation.
-Both tools work to identify wasted land that could be better utilized, as well as help the planning and decision making process for new planting.
+Users can also assess the land use by looking at the number of ghost trees within each gap polygon - both vector layer deliverables are available for additional GIS-analysis.